Levin Kipnis: Biography

 In 1921, he managed an orphanage in Safed.
 In 1922, he traveled to Berlin, Germany for advanced studies in art and craftsmanship.
 There he published three books in German.
-He returned in 1923 and began teaching at the Levinsky Teacher's College in Tel Aviv.
+He returned in 1923 and began teaching at the Levinsky Teacher's College in Tel Aviv (now part of the Levinsky-Wingate Academic Center).

 In 1928, Kipnis wrote plays and participated actively in the foundation of a children's theater, later known as "Teatron Hagananot" ("the preschool-teacher theater"), where some well known Hebrew performers such as Bracha Zefira and Sara Levi-Tanai participated.

 In 1956, he retired from his job as an educator and dedicated his time to writing.

 Kipnis's writing is characterized by a light and happy style, devoid of pathos, yet rich and aesthetic.
 His collections in Hebrew encompass about 800 stories and 600 poems.
 Kipnis also wrote songs in Hebrew, including Shanah Tova.
 He also wrote children's books in Yiddish, publishing a collection in 1961.
 His work was translated into English, French, German, Russian, Arabic and Yiddish.
 He was active as a writer for 80 years, from 1910 to 1990.

 Kipnis died in 1990 in Tel Aviv.

 The archive of his work is at the Levin Kipnis Center for Children's Literature, Levinsky Teachers' College.
 The center awards a bi-annual prize named after Kipnis for a research project about children's literature.
 In 2020 a poem, written by Kipnis as a boy in 1905, was found in the Boris Schatz Archives at the Information Center for Israeli Art.